mlaures/tippy/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+-Describe any challenges encountered while building the app.

 I changed a function name after already linking it.
 So of course I recieved an NSException error.
 Luckily I recognized my old function name - I just had to relink the action to the function.